You can find Part I of this series here

 But that’s not really a narrative tension or theme that matters much to His Dark Materials.
 So thus emulating the opening of The Fellowship of The Ring was always a questionable move.

 And even if it was a relevant tension, The Golden Compass's opening bunks that move for contrast by, well, not really contrasting points A and B. The brief glimpses of bears and witches and other worlds we see in the opening montage of The Golden Compass are contextless, and appear no more or less outlandish than the world we come to for the story.
-So the tools that were used very effectively in Fellowship to, amongst other things, normalise the low fantasy of Hobbiton so our hobbit protagonists seem more relatable and sympathetic, and bungled here so the fantastical aspects of Lyra's Oxford - including, crucially, the introduction of daemons, are emphasised only as one in an already-long list of outlandish fantasy Stuff we don't get.
+So the tools that were used very effectively in Fellowship to, amongst other things, normalise the low fantasy of Hobbiton so our hobbit protagonists seem more relatable and sympathetic, are bungled here so the fantastical aspects of Lyra's Oxford - including, crucially, the introduction of daemons, are emphasised only as one in an already-long list of outlandish fantasy Stuff we don't get.

 Where Fellowship used contrast to make us feel most connected with the protagonist and their world, Compass actually rather alienates us from Lyra by inadvertently emphasising the outlandishness of her world.